adamchilcott/HomeNetwork/README.md

 ### Goals

-- Purchase inexpensive, off the-shelf products that are easily available without compromising on quality or features.
+- Purchase inexpensive, off the-shelf products that are easily available without compromising entirely on quality or features.
 - Isolate devices to each VLAN with some exceptions.
 I do not want devices talking across VLANs.
 - Force Guest and IoT devices to use specific DNS Servers.
 - Keep the setup small, but available to expansion if required.